atomicjolt/lti_starter_app/README.md

 If an admin changes the developer key and secret then existing authentications are invalid.
 This will result in a 500 error.
 You will see the following in the log:
-LMS::API::InvalidRequestException (Status: 400 Error:  ....
+LMS::Canvas::InvalidRequestException (Status: 400 Error:  ....

 To fix this remove all entries in the Authentications table.
 In the future we should detect an invalid api token and then remove the db record forcing a new OAuth dance.